 Google Analytics and its Importance in Digital Marketing

 Google Analytics is basically an online analytics service that provides webmasters with a wide diversity of information about the activity that takes place on their website.
+Google isn’t the only organization that provides this service adobe analytics api also provides a useful service and it is important to keep track of other services and what they offer but for this article, we are focusing on Google Analytics.
 It permits eCommerce businesses to segment their visitors, study traffic trends, and optimize conversion funnels — among many other functions.

 What merchants can find out in Google Analytics

 Data is viewed by metrics, which measure behaviour, and dimensions, which describe who the customers are.
 Metrics and dimensions aid online businesses answer to fundamental questions:

 - Who is visiting our website?
 Knowing your prospects and customers notifies marketing campaigns, product curation, and the very look and feel of your website.

 2. What are they doing?
 Analysing user behaviour on an ecommerce website informs optimizations, recognizes weak points (such as poorly-converting product pages), and ultimately safeguards that decisions are made with an understanding of how users are interrelating with a storefront.

 Common data points that can be uncovered in GA include:

 - Amount of time spent on site by all visitors